Anderi-Berdaka/APT-Multi-Modular-DAO/README.md

 This fix resolved EVM revert errors and gas estimation failures (where MetaMask previously defaulted to a 21M gas limit due to failed require checks).
 The module now correctly validates administrative identity, as confirmed by the isAuthorizedHub mapping on the Sepolia network.

+**How to Verify Status:**

+To check the authorization status of a hub via the terminal, run:

+`npx hardhat run scripts/checkStatus.js --network sepolia`

 ### Deployment Links (Sepolia Testnet)

 | Contract | Address | Link |